Key takeaways

 - Indexing is storage.
 Visibility is selection.

-- The missing layer is retrieval: which indexed documents are considered safe to serve for a query class.
+- The missing layer is retrieval: which indexed documents are considered safe enough to consider for a query class.

-- The practical conclusion is not "do more SEO".
-It's "make the page a predictable outcome and make that predictability legible to the system."
+- The practical move is not “do more SEO”.
+It’s: make the outcome predictable and make that predictability legible in your internal graph.

-People imagine search like a library.
-You submit a book, it gets catalogued, then anyone can find it.
+People imagine search like a library: submit a book → catalogue it → anyone can find it.

 Search works more like a marketplace with a risk engine.

 That distinction matters because the system is allowed to store more than it is willing to show.
-Storing is cheap compared to being wrong on a public surface.
+Storing is cheaper than being wrong on a public surface.

 1) The system needs options (even if it doesn’t like them)